-Seahawks notebook: Prosise again injured, three stay in locker room for anthem, and more
+Seahawks notebook: C.J.
+Prosise again injured, Duane Brown and two others stay in locker room for anthem, and more

 Both of the Seahawks kicking spots — kicker and punter — feature interesting two-person battles.

-While it’s probably dangerous to read much into a preseason depth chart, the Seahawks listed Sebastian Janikowski as the starting kicker and Jon Ryan as the starting punter and each was also the first to get an opportunity in the game.
+While it’s probably dangerous to read much into a preseason depth chart, the Seahawks listed Sebastian Janikowski as the starting kicker ahead of Jason Myers and Jon Ryan as the starting punter ahead of rookie Michael Dickson,

-Janikowski kicked off first and then hit the extra point following the Seahawks’ touchdown on their first drive.
-Ryan was the holder for Janikowski — as he has been throughout camp.

-Jason Myers, battling with Janikowski, then took the second kickoff (each was a touchback).

 Odds and ends